Honors College

 Introduces students to areas of professional life with a special emphasis on emerging and competitive fields or areas of competency.
 Courses mix theoretical bases of an area with cutting-edge application by practitioners.
 Prerequisite: Departmental consent.
 Pre- or corequisite: Honors standing.
 (Typically offered: Fall and Spring)

 Honors College Special Topics center on either issues of contemporary interest or on a fresh approach to a well-established area of study.
-In either case, these courses are marked by their interdisciplinary approach, seminar-style discussion format, and students delivering one or more academic products showing both their understanding of the topic and of interdisciplinary approaches.
+In either case, these courses are marked by their interdisciplinary approach, discussion format, and students delivering one or more academic products showing both their understanding of the topic and of interdisciplinary approaches.
+This course may include domestic travel components.
 Topics vary by semester.
-May be repeated for degree credit.
+May be repeated for up to 6 credit hours.
 Pre- or corequisite: Honors standing.
-(Typically offered: Fall, Spring and Summer) May be repeated for degree credit.
+(Typically offered: Irregular) May be repeated for up to 6 hours of degree credit.

 This course is designed to place ambitious, high-achieving students on a trajectory toward nationally competitive awards and/or graduate and professional programs of study.
 Students in the course will prepare their academic resume, construct a personal statement, and answer essay prompts as each component may relate to nationally competitive awards and graduate or professional school admission.
 Additional topics include studying for advanced tests such as the Graduate Record Exam (GRE), building a graduate or professional school timeline, and preparing for interviews.
 Learning outcomes will be achieved through active engagement in writing and compilation exercises, research, and discussion.
 Prerequisite: Honors standing.
 (Typically offered: Spring)